chandravenky/Flasgger-deployment/README.md

-# Flasgger-deployment
+# Flasgger-deployment using Docker
-Deploy risk classifier using Flasgger on local network
+Deploy risk classifier using Flasgger on local network using docker container

 Make sure python is added to your PATH</b>